mboman28/euclid21/README.md

 ## Euclid<sup>21</sup>: Euclid's Elements for the 21st Century

+This application is hosted with GitHub Pages.
+[See it in action!](https://mboman28.github.io/euclid21/)

 ### About

 This project was originally a standalone Java application, written between January 2012 to April 2014 by: